 and hence, the counter-party risk is always there at the time of transaction.

 Alternatively, financial assets offer cash flow in the form of dividends or interest payments for fixed income securities.
-If diligently invested, shares offer capital appreciation over a period of time and the fixed income securities return the
+If diligently invested, shares offer capital appreciation over a period of time and the fixed income securities return the principal on maturity.

 Since equities have previously beaten the inflation by a wide margin, it has helped in wealth creation over time despite the unpredictability due to different factors.
 Equities enable the invested corpus to multiply over a long period of investment